arezazadeh/cisco_config_parser/README.md

 cisco_nxos
 ```
 pass the kwargs then it will login to your device and does the `show running-config` and will parse it.

+**if you select `json=True` then the object will return the result in json format. else, it would return as list of objects.**

 ## Install the package